 Only Monumental Masons, recognised by the Council, will be permitted to erect monuments within a Council cemetery.
-QLDC endorses and recognizes the importance of the New Zealand Master Monumental Masons Association and by 1 July 2020 all Monumental Masons working in QLDC Cemeteries are required to be members.
+QLDC endorses and recognizes the importance of the New Zealand Master Monumental Masons Association, by 1st July 2020 all Monumental Masons working in QLDC Cemeteries are required to be members or hold a New Zealand Certificate in Stonemasonary (Level 4).